Bug #698

 Charles.

-Updated by Italo Vignoli over 9 years ago
+Updated by Italo Vignoli about 10 years ago

 Redmine is a project management tool, and cannot replace a mailing list.
 I can accept to use Redmine to manage tasks, but I do not think that killing the marketing list is a good idea, independently from the fact that has not contributed to attract new contributors or needs moderation on a daily basis.
 For sure, without a mailing list we will never attract a new contributor, because the mailing list is an open entry into the project (and Redmine is an hidden tool, open only to members).
 By the way, I have been a moderator of the marketing list for quite a long time, and I did not ask to leave the group of moderators, so I do not have any problem in managing the list as I do for others.

-Updated by Robinson Tryon over 9 years ago
+Updated by Robinson Tryon about 10 years ago

 Marc Pare wrote: